 - analyzing your competitor’s websites and see what quality websites are linking back to their website

 Internal link building strategies very much apply to SEO for e-commerce sites.
 Ideally, you want potential customers to only have to navigate within three levels of your website before they find what they are looking for.
 Internal links help Search Engine spiders crawl and index your e-commerce site.
 Linking smartly between products and categories can also help your SEO by giving certain pages more authority.

 Image SEO is also a concern for large e-commerce sites that may have thousands of images of their products on their pages.
 Search Engines cannot read images so not only do all images require ALT text (alternative text), there must be enough copy on the page to allow for sufficient on-page optimization to let Search Engines know what it is about and rank the page accordingly.
 Google Image Search has become an important referrer to drive traffic to your website.
 Here are some tips on image SEO for e-commerce sites:

 - adding ALT text (alternative text) to all images – the alt text will render when the image is not available plus tell Search Engines what this image is about

 - creating an image folder on your web server that’s accessible to Search Engines

 - avoiding duplicate content on your website by using a robots.txt to prevent the crawler from looking at the images you don’t want indexed

 - uploading only web-friendly images so the speed of your site isn’t slowed down, without compromising on image quality

 - choosing a file name that reflects the dedicated keyword and content of the page

-Optimising an ecommerce site may seem overwhelming at first but start by identifying your important landing pages and then drill down to the least important pages.
-At SEO Works, we have proven experience in corporate website design and ecommerce SEO.
-Contact us to find out more about SEO ecommerce sites and the variety of SEO Packages we have available catering from sole traders to large multinational corporations.
+Optimizing an e-commerce site may seem overwhelming at first but start by identifying your important landing pages and then drill down to the least important pages.
+At SEO Works, we have proven experience in corporate website design and e-commerce SEO.
+Contact us to find out more about SEO e-commerce sites and the variety of SEO Packages we have available catering from sole traders to large multinational corporations.